BenjaminLam9838/LiAirCell_HumidityControl/README.md

 LiAirCell_Humidity Control
 ===
 > [!WARNING]
 > Still under development.
-Graphs on main page are filled with test data, but the connection logic for MFC and Arduino work.
+Some graphs on main page are filled with test data, but the connection logic for MFC and Arduino work.
 Just need to assemble gas lines and test.

 A pure O<sub>2</sub> stream is split between two mass-flow controllers (MFCs) with one of the streams humidified.
 These are recombined to produce a gas stream of desired humidity.
 The output humidity is measured and the flow through each MFC is regulated by closed-loop feedback: